ayushsax/NBAPrediction/README.md

 ## Installation
+1. Download the ZIP files for this repository.
 1. Copy the main repository link for NBAPrediction (https://github.com/ayushsax/NBAPrediction)
 2. Go to Google Colab (https://colab.research.google.com/) and go to the Github tab.
-3. Paste the URL in the top box and run the notebook in Colab.
+3. Paste the URL in the top box
+4. Upload all of the the .csv files from the ZIP file inside the main folder in the files tab (left side).
+5. Select Runtime - Run All to run the notebook

+Note: You may also run this notebook locally but Google Colab is recommened.

 ## Usage